 Now a lot of people think complexity is just a subset or extension of systems thinking.
 I don’t agree with that as I think the causal-dispositional distinction is too important and systems thinking then comes to mean thinking systematically which has little utility.
 Some heavily entrained people think that its all Cybernetics anyway and I just feel sorry for them.
 I’ve more or less given up on that argument as it goes nowhere.
 The whole Cynefin approach is not to say that complexity competes with cybernetics or systems dynamics in the sense of being a replacement for it.
 But complexity is different and its origins are as much in biology, chemistry, and philosophy as they are in systems thinking/dynamics, etc. The best metaphor, which is not a value judgment is that Newtonian Physics is not replaced by quantum mechanics, nor does it lose its value within constraints.
 I have reproduced Brian Castellani’s map of the field below which from 2018 included my work.
 One can argue against some of this and there are some omissions but Brian has done a great job of starting to map the territory and show its diversity.
 A new version and I think a book is due and I was interviewed for it last month.

-After trying out Cognitive Complexity for a bit I realised that it was too limiting as we were drawing on more than the cognitive sciences and I wanted to link out work into the humanities so I settled on anthropology-complexity as the name for the study of complexity in human systems and the term is now being used, and abused so it may settle.
+After trying out Cognitive Complexity for a bit I realised that it was too limiting as we were drawing on more than the cognitive sciences and I wanted to link our work in the humanities so I settled on anthro-complexity as the name for the study of complexity in human systems and the term is now being used, and abused so it may settle.
 The essence of this is to argue what I called the three ‘I’s namely:

 Now it is obviously more complex than this and I am not arguing a human-centric morality, but I am saying that human systems are different and the study of humans is anthropology hence anthro-complexity as a field.
 That brings me back to narrative and to knowledge management as well as a body of other knowledge.
 There is also the wider question of governance and how we manage in a complex world – that will be the final post in this section tomorrow.